Shun Sato (figure skater): 2021–2022 season: First Grand Prix medal

-2022–2023 season: Four Continents bronze
+2022–2023 season: Grand Prix Final and Four Continents bronze

 Given two Grand Prix assignments, Sato began the season at the 2022 MK John Wilson Trophy.
 He was narrowly fourth in the short program, finished third in the free skate, and took the bronze medal.
 Despite a fall on his quad Lutz attempt in the free skate, he said, "the mistakes I made didn't affect my performance, and I went through until the end.
 So I'm quite happy about it."
 At his second event, the 2022 Grand Prix of Espoo, Sato fell on his quad Lutz attempt, finishing third in that segment.
 Needing at least a second place to qualify for the Grand Prix Final, Sato rallied in the free skate, placing second in that segment and rising to second overall.
 Celebrating his successful qualification, he said it "always has been a dream of mine, but I couldn't go with the cancellations.
 I put a lot of effort into trying to make the Grand Prix Final."

 Competing at the Final in Turin, Sato placed sixth of six skaters in the short program after falling on his opening quad Lutz attempt and performing only a quad-double jump combination.
 He rallied in the free skate, moving up to fourth overall.
 He was fourth as well at the 2022–23 Japan Championships, finishing 1.20 points back of bronze medalist Kazuki Tomono.
 He was named first alternate for the 2023 World Championships, and assigned to compete at both the 2023 Winter World University Games and the 2023 Four Continents Championships.

 Sato was third in the short program at the University Games, but dropped to fifth after the free skate.
 He was sixth in the short program at the Four Continents Championships after jump errors.
 A clean free skate, but for an edge call on a triple flip jump, saw him place third in that segment and rise to third overall, taking the bronze medal.
 Sato noted his change of fortunes, commenting that "last year at this time I was undergoing surgery and right now a year later I won third place at Four Continents."
 He said that the short program errors that had been plaguing him all season were an area of focus going forward.
 He then won gold at the International Challenge Cup.

-World records and achievements

-Junior world record scores

-Sato is the former junior world record holder for the free skating and total score.